 The question is "Why?"

 With the experience of 250 CRM implementations (and 700+ website builds) behind us, the team at Intergage Marketing Systems is well placed to provide the answers.

-We believe it boils down to The Seven Deadly Sins of CRM
+We believe it boils down to seven deadly sins of CRM.